RicoJia/ricojia.github.io/_posts/2023/2023-05-24-cpp-profiling-speed-ups.markdown

 - Always initialize pointers (and all fields) in your structs/classes.
 Debug mode can mask uninitialized usage.
 Release mode typically reveals these bugs.

+- If a function has a return type but is not returning anything, in release mode, we see **seg faults**

 ## Optional CMake Settings

 - `set(CMAKE_ARCHIVE_OUTPUT_DIRECTORY ${PROJECT_SOURCE_DIR}/lib)`: useful if we are building static lib: `.a` files. set(CMAKE_ARCHIVE_OUTPUT_DIRECTORY ${CMAKE_BINARY_DIR}/lib)